Soul-Da-Sythe/ProperPropertyProgression/README.md

 UPDATE 3
 Actually fixed the bug, it wasnt a bug.
 It was intended by the developer to not save the RV contents on the first save.
 Forced it to save and it now works.

+UPDATE 4
+Made sure to close some loops that were still running after their use.
+Should fix some lag issues.

 ---

 ### My other Mods!